2024

 Often, a single set of tools is enough for a worker to complete a task.
 But after a while, even the best strategies and richest sources of ideas can dry out.

-This is where a worker may need inspiration.
-The inspiration that they may not be getting from the same places.
+This is where a worker may need inspiration, inspiration that they may not be getting from the same sources.

 To drive creativity, managers can encourage out-of-the-box idea generation during brainstorming meetings.